 Taking lavender tea is generally safe, with the rare likelihood of developing side effects like constipation, increased appetite, and headache.
 Pregnant and breastfeeding ladies should refrain from taking lavender tea.
 The same applies to children as there is little evidence to suggest its safety.

 You could make a perfect cup of lavender tea by steeping the organic lavender flowers by Kate Naturals.
 The raw flowers are certified to be non-GMO and gluten-free, providing pure lavender flavor when infused in hot water.
-You’ll be setting yourself for a nice slumber as you sip on the floral-tasting bedtime tea.Check Latest Price On Amazon
+You’ll be setting yourself for a nice slumber as you sip on the floral-tasting bedtime tea.Check Latest Price

 Visually-striking flowers that bloom on a climbing plant, passion flowers have been used by the native Americans for hundreds of years.
 Of more than 500 species available, Passiflora incarnata is used to treat mental related disorders like anxiety and depression.

-This highly versatile herb is also an effective aid for insomnia.
+This highly versatile herb is also an effective aid for sleep.
 A double-blind study conducted by researchers of Monash University, Australia investigate the effect of passion flower in 41 participants.
 The result shows that participants who take passion flower reported a better sleep quality than those in the controlled group.

 Some individuals may experience dizziness, drowsiness and confusing when taking passion flower.
 It may also cause complications in pregnant women and should also be avoided by breastfeeding moms.
 The compound in passion flower may also complicate anesthesia used in surgery.

 Tadin Tea passion flower tea bags contain nothing but absolutely pure passion flowers to make sleep an effortless process.
 It has an earthy aroma when steeped, and it helps to calm your mind down after a stressful day.
-You could also add lemon or honey to your liking.Check Latest Price On Amazon
+You could also add lemon or honey to your liking.Check Latest Price

 You may be warned of how drinking green tea, despite the enormous health benefits, can cause difficulty sleeping.
 That’s because green tea contains an amount of caffeine that may affect certain people who are sensitive.
 Once decaffeinated has a positive effect on sleep on top of its existing wholesome properties.